c-/ESP-AHT10-Extra/README.md

 ![PCB Back](https://github.com/c-/ESP-AHT10-Extra/blob/master/Images/back.jpg)

+# Usage

+The temperature sensor is mounted to the backside of the board from the ESP-8266.
+Practically speaking, this means that unless you want to monitor the temperature of the MCU, you need the device to spend as much time in deep sleep as needed to bring the temperature down to ambient.
+When waking up, it's best to take the temperature reading ASAP during startup, prior to doing something like a DHCP connect, during which the ESP starts to ramp up the temperatures.
+Testing shows that this sort of delay can spike the temperature reading by 0.5C or more.
+I expect that a combination of deep sleep and ESP-NOW would be ideal.

 # Bill of Materials

 Most parts are purchased from LCSC.
 Some of these choices aren't ideal, but I had them on hand and they work.